 Yes, he was pointing at blackheads.
-Skin flaws that even I, Ms. Perfectionist, hadn’t thought about before!
-I knew I didn’t have perfect skin, but couldn’t believe something so tiny would be noticeable!
-I was so upset and embarrassed that I not only chewed my boyfriend out for pointing them out, but became completely self conscious about my “blackhead problem.”
+Skin flaws that even I, Ms. Perfectionist, hadn't thought about before!
+I knew I didn't have flawless skin, but couldn't believe something so tiny would be noticeable.
+I was so upset and embarrassed that I not only chewed my boyfriend out for pointing them out, but became completely self conscious about my "blackhead problem."
 From then on, I developed a complex (and an intimate relationship with my magnifying mirror) and became obsessed with getting rid of them.

 Since that fateful day, I've done tons of research, learning what those little black dots on your nose are and how to get rid of them!
 Although my boyfriend's comment partially traumatized me, on the plus side, my skin is looking a lot better now and blackheads are no longer an issue.

 If you want to get rid of blackheads yourself, or just want to know how to keep them away, read on!